kjhscs2425/project-3-make-a-discord-bot-v2-starry-skies/proposal.md

 My bot will respond by: mix up the letters in the sentence

 When a user says: time
-My bot will respond by: count down to blast off
+My bot will respond by: count down from 5 to blast off (0)

 When a user says: backwards
 My bot will respond by: repeat the message backwards